karinushka/railog/README.md

 2.  **Ongoing Ingestion**:
     -   As new logs are generated, collect them into a file (e.g., `new_logs.txt`).
     -   Run the `ingest` command.
 The tool will:
+        -   Skip log messages that are older than the `centroids.json` file.
+        -   Skip duplicate log messages within the same run.
         -   Update the existing centroids for logs that match known patterns.
         -   Write any non-matching logs to an `unmatched.log` file.